 You hear these terms thrown around all the time, yet you aren’t confident how to tell them apart.
 You’re not even sure that the people who use them know what they mean.
 Luckily, it’s as easy one simple metaphor to understand the difference, once and for all.

-The three terms logo, identity, and brand are often used interchangeably.
+The three terms logo, identity, and brand Insights are often used interchangeably.
 The first thing you need to know is that they should be understood on a spectrum.
 A logo is small (yet important) piece of your business, a brand entirely surrounds your business, and identity falls somewhere in the middle.

 Think of Your Company as a Person

 We typically recognize other people in three ways: from a face, a style, or a personality.
-Think of a company’s logo, visual identity and brand in the same terms: a logo like a face, an identity like a style, and a brand like a personality.
+Think of a company’s logo, visual identity and brand insights in the same terms: a logo like a face, an identity like a style, and a brand insights like a personality.

 Logo: The face of the company